 What are the deadlines and qualifications?

-Any U.S. citizen who is a resident of the town and will turn 18 by election or primary day may register and vote.
-Seventeen year-olds may register, and will acquire their rights upon their 18th birthday.
+Any U.S. citizen who is a resident of the town and will turn 18 by election day may register and vote.
+Seventeen year-olds may register and vote in a primary if they will acquire their rights upon their 18th birthday.
 Those who have been convicted of a felony lose their rights and cannot have their voting rights restored until completion of their incarceration and payment of any fines.

-The eligibility deadline to register and vote in an election in Connecticut is 14 Days by mail, and seven days in person for an election.
+The deadline to register and vote in Connecticut is 7 Days by mail, in person, or online for an election.
 Any person who attains 18, moves in town, or becomes a U.S. citizen after the deadline but on or before election day, may apply in person in the Registrars' office.

 For eligibility in a primary, the deadline to register or enroll in a party is five days prior to the primary date if applying in person.
 Voters must be enrolled in a party to be eligible to vote in that party's primary.